 - Interdisciplinary Seminar, selected from a list that varies each year. (recommended junior year)

-Note: By prior petition, MBB courses may include courses taken abroad or during the summer, undergraduate courses not on the list, or graduate courses in computer science, history of science, philosophy, linguistics, and psychology.
+Note: By prior petition, MBB courses may include courses taken abroad or during the summer, undergraduate courses not on the list, or graduate courses.

 Although the MBB secondary does not require a senior thesis, if you are planning to write a thesis in your home concentration that relates to mind/brain/behavior, you are eligible to apply for the Mary Gordon Roberts MBB Summer Thesis Fellowship.

-You are also encourage to take part in the annual MBB undergraduate symposium and are welcome to joint the student organization the Harvard Society for Mind/Brain/Behavior (HSMBB).
+You are also encourage to take part in the annual MBB junior symposium and are welcome to joint the student organization the Harvard Society for Mind/Brain/Behavior (HSMBB).

 Shawn Harriman can answer general questions, and will sign the official secondary field paperwork once the required courses have been completed.
 Feel free to contact him by e-mail, either to ask him a question or to schedule an appointment.